z390 Portable Mainframe Assembler and Emulator

 • Perform selection of code blocks based on index from 0 to 255

-• ASELECT (expression) - execute selected block based on value of index expression
+• ACASE (expression) - execute selected block based on value of index expression

 • AWHEN values - define end of previous block and start of code block for index values